 Our latest, and possibly final, edition of the UltraCorr correspondence chess database, is the first CC collection to include over two million games!
-More than 20 copies have already been sold in the first 24 hours.

 For how to buy UltraCorr2020, please see this file.